michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     longer v1 scriptPubKeys will be spendable by anyone (as they are today).

-    This started a discussion among experts about a recently-discovered issue related to how this flexibility interacts with a somewhat older [issue][bech32 length change] discovered in the bech32 address encoding algorithm.
+    This started a discussion among experts about a recently discovered issue related to how this flexibility interacts with a somewhat older [issue][bech32 length change] discovered in the bech32 address encoding algorithm.
 [BIP173][] bech32 addresses are supposed to